On the Fairness of Additive Welfarist Rules: Integer-Valued Instances

 Let $a, b \in \Zplus$ and $k, \ell, r \in \Zpluszero$ be given such that $a \geq b$ and $(k+1)b > \ell b + ra$.
 We have

 which establishes the left inequality of {\condinttwovalue}.
 Now,

 establishing the right inequality of {\condinttwovalue}. \end{proof}

 We now present some examples.
-We show that just like for the subclasses of integer-valued identical-good instances (\Cref{prop:integer_idengood_log}), binary instances (\Cref{prop:integer_idengood_implies_binary}), and integer-valued two-value instances (\Cref{prop:integer_twovalue_log}), the additive welfarist rule with function $\lambda_c$ for $0 \leq c \leq 1$ guarantees EF1 for all integer-valued instances.
+We show that just like for the subclasses of integer-valued identical-good instances (\Cref{prop:integer_idengood_log}), binary instances (\Cref{prop:integer_idengood_implies_binary}), and integer-valued two-value instances (\Cref{prop:integer_twovalue_log}), the additive welfarist rule with the modified logarithmic function $\lambda_c$ for $0 \leq c \leq 1$ guarantees EF1 for all integer-valued instances.

 \begin{restatable}{proposition}{propintegergenerallog} The function $\lambda_c$ satisfies {\condintgeneral}b if and only if $0 \leq c \leq 1$. \end{restatable}

 \begin{proof} ($\Leftarrow$) We show that $\lambda_c$ satisfies {\condintgeneral}b for $0 \leq c \leq 1$.
 Let $a, b \in \Zplus$ and $x, y \in \Zpluszero$ such that $x/a \geq (y+1)/b$.
 Note that $x \geq a(y+1)/b > 0$.